rowcased/rowcased.github.io/alternate_page.md

 <hr>
 ### 1. Coder

 Solving code challenges is main feature of the website.
 I solved a lot of them.
 I learned a lot while solving.
 You will see the good and the bad.
 Most of it was serious, some of it was play, some of it was art, but all of it was study.

-I'm in the top 100 users for solved kata, my honor percentile is in thd top 0.074%, and my leaderboard position is #137.
-Rank is 2kyu.
+* honor ~ 14,933 points
+* 0.074% ~ honor percentile
+* 137 ~ leaderboard position
+* 2kyu ~ rank (began as 8kyu)
 * 2,968 total correct solutions
     * 2,033 is the base number of distinct solved kata
     *   935 represents resolving in multiple languages